 They may seem to us to be running wild, but this is how they have evolved - nimble, dexterous, and good at problem solving.
 Humans often have to change their various modes of deterrence because baboons are great at working-around them.

 Why are there no baboons on Table Mountain propper?

 Apparently it’s too high up.
 The kind of food eaten by the local chacma baboons - or Papio ursinus - fruits, flowers, berries, bulbs and roots - is found in the lowland.
-They also tuck into scorpions, and whatever else they can forage down in the intertidal zones at Cape of Good Hope, and particularly enjoy mussels, crabs and limpets.
+They also tuck into scorpion, and whatever else is to be foraged in the intertidal zone at Cape of Good Hope Nature Reserve, and particularly enjoy mussels, crabs and limpets.

 But elsewhere, being highly adaptive, some chacma troops have worked out ways of surviving in higher reaches of the Drakensberg, and in deserts.